 There are certain brands that are always associated with one hit product.
 Estée Lauder has its Advanced Night Repair, and Elizabeth Arden’s Eight Hour Cream is a cult favorite along with CeraVe’s Daily Moisturizing Lotion along with that other drugstore staple, Aquaphor.
 For SkinCeuticals, their most well-known product is the SkinCeuticals C E Ferulic serum, which was launched in 2005.
+But it’s not the brand’s only all-star.
 The company is known for its high potency skincare products which are often found in medi-spas and doctor’s offices.
 Here’s a look at the history of SkinCeuticals, what it sells and are its products right for you?

 What is SkinCeuticals?